Heteroneura

-Heteroneura is a natural group (or clade) in the insect order Lepidoptera that comprises over 99% of all butterflies and moths.
-This is the sister group of the infraorder Exoporia (swift moths and their relatives), and is characterised by wing venation which is not similar or homoneurous in both pairs of wings.
-Though basal groups within the Heteroneura cannot be identified with much confidence, one major subgroup is the leaf-mining Nepticuloidea.
+Heteroneura is a clade in the insect order Lepidoptera that comprises over 99% of all butterflies and moths.
+Its monophyly has been strongly supported by molecular evidence.
+Heteroneura is the sister group to the infraorder Exoporia (swift moths and their relatives), and is characterised by wing venation which is not similar— i.e., homoneurous— in both pairs of wings.

+Though early patterns of divergence within the Heteroneura have not yet been ascertained with much confidence, the leaf-mining Nepticuloidea appear to be the sister group to all other members of the clade.
 Species in this subgroup include some of the smallest lepidopterans identified.